yabmtm/Free-Energy-Perturbation-FEP/README.md

 # Free-Energy-Perturbation-FEP
-Scripts for running free energy perturbation simulations using Gromacs.
+Scripts for running alchemical free-energy perturbation simulations using Gromacs.

 # runme.sh
 Allows specification of host/queue and contains commands to prepare and submit simulations